BQSKit/bqskit/docs/guides/usegpus.md

 ### Single Server Multiple GPUs Setup
 This section of the guide explains the main concepts in the [single_server_env.sh](https://github.com/BQSKit/bqskit-qfactor-jax/blob/main/examples/bqskit_env_scripts/single_server_env.sh) script template and how to use it.
-The script creates a GPU enabled BQSKit runtime and is easily configured for any system.
+The script creates a GPU-enabled BQSKit runtime and is easily configured for any system.

-After you configure the template (replacing every  <> with an appropriate value) run it, and then in a seperate shell execute your python scirpt that uses this runtime enviorment.
+After you configure the template (replacing every  <> with an appropriate value) run it, and then in a separate shell execute your python script that uses this runtime environment.

-The enviorment script has the following parts:
+The environment script has the following parts:
-1. Variable configuration - choosing the number of GPUs to use, and the number of workrs per GPU.
-Moreover, the scratch dir path is configured, later to be used for logging.
+1. Variable configuration - choosing the number of GPUs to use, and the number of workers per GPU.
+Moreover, the scratch dir path is configured and later used for logging.
 ```bash
 #!/bin/bash
 hostname=$(uname -n)